mlan/docker-asterisk/README.md

 [Transport Layer Security](http://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS) provides encryption for call signaling.
 A excellent guide for setting up TLS between Asterisk and a SIP client, involving creating key files, modifying Asterisk's SIP configuration to enable TLS, creating a SIP endpoint/user that's capable of TLS, and modifying the SIP client to connect  to Asterisk over TLS, can be found here [Secure Calling Tutorial](https://wiki.asterisk.org/wiki/display/AST/Secure+Calling+Tutorial).

-The "home-dial" configuration is already set up to provide both UDP and TCP.
+The PrivateDial configuration is already set up to provide both UDP and TCP.
 TLS and SDES SRTP are also prepared, but a [TLS/SSL server certificate](https://en.wikipedia.org/wiki/Public_key_certificate) and key are needed for their activation.
 If the certificate and key do not exist when the container starts a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) and private key will automatically be generated. `TLS_KEYBITS=2048`, `TLS_CERTDAYS=30`.

 There is also a mechanism to use ACME lets encrypt certificates.